kachna/APIFier-Meteor/docs/_posts/2017-01-14-easy-crawler-using-APIFier.md

     "url": "http://www.currys.co.uk/gbuk/tv-and-home-entertainment/televisions/televisions/301_3002_30002_xx_xx/1_50/relevance-desc/xx-criteria.html"

 Bingo!
 It is offer listing page.
 There is nothing written in Page function what to do when Crawler visits offer listings.

-OK, it has to go there to get all URLs and enqueue all of them matching offer details page but there is nothing extracted and outputted from offer listing page it self so the *pageFunction* returns *None* (*null*).
+Crawler has to go to offers listing page to get all URLs and enqueue all of them matching offer details page but there is nothing extracted and outputted from offer listing page it self, so the *pageFunction* returns *None* (*null*).
 But why should be *null* be presented in results?
 It shouldn't.
 Fortunately there is Context's function called **skipOutput()**.
 You can add it to the end of Page function for case when offer details page isn't crawled:

 {% highlight javascript linenos %}